aws/aws-secretsmanager-jdbc/README.md

 String URL = "jdbc-secretsmanager:postgresql://example.com:5432/database";
 ```

-The secret being used should be in the correct JSON format, reference [documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_secret_json_structure) for more details.
-E.g:
+The secret should be in the correct JSON format.
+For more information, see the [AWS Secrets Manager documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_secret_json_structure).
+For example:
 ```json
 {
   "host": "<host name>",